-There is no housing target for the Parish.
-Harborough District Council does not require Arnesby to contribute any new housing to future housing need across the District.
+There is no housing target for the parish.
+The District Council does not require Arnesby to contribute any new housing to future housing need across the District.
+Through the made Neighbourhood Plan, the Parish is protected from inappropriate development inside and outside the Limits to Development.